Home / Resources / Why learning stopping cues could help manage stress

 What’s the first thing you do when you wake up in the morning, or the last thing you do before going to sleep?

-What white space?
+What do you do with your daily white space?

-There’s a lot of evidence around, if indeed observation isn’t enough, that our use of technology has become unhealthy.
-In his TED talk “Why our screens make us less happy” , psychologist Adam Alter shockingly illustrates how much our white personal space has declined over the past 10 years.
-He describes this white space as the time within each 24 hour period when we’re not sleeping, working, looking after others, doing necessary chores – the time we have to develop ourselves as individuals; whether it’s taking up a new hobby, thinking, being creative or developing a relationship that matters.
-You are left wondering what will happen to individuality and community if the decline carries on at the rate he illustrates.
+He describes this white space as the time within each 24 hour period when we’re not sleeping, working, looking after others, doing necessary chores.
+The time we have to develop ourselves as individuals.
+Whether that be taking up a new hobby, thinking, being creative or developing a relationship that matters.

 Using technology to help manage stress

-Technology companies want us to keep using their products as much and as often as we can.
-It’s not in their interests to provide us with an end point.
-So the onus is with us to create our own stopping cues and Adam Alter’s advice is to start small with something you do every day and create a rule that you won’t use technology while you do that act – he chose eating dinner and puts his phone well out of temptations way during this time each day.
-He has tracked lots of people who have introduced a technology stopping cue into their day and has found it tends to be luring and they look to establish others as “life becomes more colourful, richer, more interesting – you have better conversation”.
+So the onus is with us to create our own stopping cues.
+Adam Alter’s advice is to start small with something you do every day and create a rule that you won’t use technology while you do that act.
+For example, he chose eating dinner and puts his phone well out of temptations way during this time each day.

 Awareness as a first step